Rock Run Wilderness

-We now have the opportunity to expand Rock Run Preserve
+We now have the opportunity to expand Rock Run Wilderness

-by another 192 acres – bringing it to 600 acres in total and
+by another 278 acres – bringing it to nearly 700 acres in total

-nearly completely the preservation of the ENTIRE Rock Run
+and nearly completely the preservation of the ENTIRE Rock

 Rock Run’s highly dissected wild Appalachian hill-country is exceptionally scenic, highly bio-diverse, and completely forested.
 IT IS ARGUABLY THE WILDEST WILDERNESS AREA LEFT IN THE STATE.
 The hillsides show exposed layers of both shale and sandstone.
 The lower elevations of the hills protect a hemlock-black birch forest ecosystem, the upper elevations an oak-hickory forest.
 A public hiking trail is scheduled to open to the public in the future, most likely in 2019.